 A leader in international development and humanitarian response, Sofia brings over 25 years of experience of working at CARE.
 She spearheaded CARE’s first program strategy and was integral to placing gender equality at the very heart of CARE’s worldwide work.
 In CARE’s 75th year history, her leadership remains pivotal to the development of our 2030 Vision in contribution to Sustainable Development Goals.

-Sofía joined CARE in 1994 and has worked for the organization in several positions, providing support to programs in Asia, Africa, the Middle East and Latin America.
-In particular, she has extensive experience in program design and implementation, impact measurement and evaluation, as well as policy advocacy.
-She is passionate about addressing gender inequality, having worked alongside some of the most discriminated-against and abused women to support their struggles, such as domestic workers, women working in the garment sector and victims of gender-based violence.
+Sofia, originally from Uruguay, lives in Quito, Ecuador.
+First joining CARE in 1994, she has served in several positions, providing support to programs in Asia, Africa, the Middle East and Latin America.
+With extensive experience in program design and implementation; impact measurement and evaluation; and advocacy, Sofia remains dedicated to transforming power relations inside and outside of the organization.
+Her unshakable commitment to gender equality is drawn from many years of working alongside some of the worlds most marginalised women; from domestic workers, women working in the garment sector and victims of gender-based violence.

-Prior to her work in international development, Sofía worked as a Sociologist in the field of public opinion polls and audience research.
+Prior to working in international development, Sofía worked in the field of public opinion polls and audience research.
 She holds a B.A. in Sociology from the Universidad de la República Oriental del Uruguay and an MSc in Epidemiology from the University of London/London School of Hygiene and Tropical Medicine.
-She is originally from Uruguay.